7.3 Bowel Elimination

 • incontinent pad or waterproof pad

-• Gloves are needed for contact with blood/body fluides
+• Gloves are needed for contact with blood/body fluids.

-• Lubricant reduces friction as suppository enters rectal canal.
+• Lubricant reduces friction as the suppository enters rectal canal.

 • Incontinent pad or waterproof pad protects bed linens.

-4. Explain the procedure to the patient.
-If patient prefers to self-administer the suppository/enema, give specific instructions to patient on correct procedure.
+4. Explain the procedure to the client.
+If client prefers to self-administer the suppository/enema, give specific instructions to client on correct procedure.

 • Client may feel more comfortable self-administering suppository.
 If so provide glove, lubricant, and instructions.